Rescheduling of the project meetings due to Covid-19

 The municipal budget is limited to support innovations.
 More than 3200 companies operate in the region.
 Many of them are in the priority sectors of S3 and innovation leaders.
 OPs do not support Municipalities for economic development.
 The implementation of the Municipal plan related to innovations is insufficient.
 A new funding mechanism and involvement of new actors is needed.

-Although the above operations are related to areas of smart specialisation, in order to achieve the target values connected to the result indicators there is an urgent need for a well working governance structure, facilitating the communication within the innovation ecosystem, improving the cooperation and commitment of all potential stakeholders from the quadruple helix model.
+Although all the above operations are related to areas of smart specialization and are indispensable for supporting innovation in the region, in order to be able to achieve the desired impact there is an urgent need for a well working governance structure, facilitating the communication within the innovation ecosystem, improving the cooperation and commitment of all potential stakeholders from the quadruple helix model.

 Main aim of this policy is to develop city of Tartu as knowledgeable, smart, entrepreneurial, inspiring, caring and creative city.